A Low-Carb Diet for Beginners

 The problem with sugar and starch

 All digestible carbohydrates are broken down into simple sugars in the intestines.
-The sugar is then absorbed into the blood, raising the blood glucose levels.
-This increases the production of the hormone insulin, our fat storing hormone.
+The sugar is then absorbed into the blood, raising blood glucose levels.
+This increases the production of the hormone insulin, our fat-storing hormone.

 On the other hand, a low intake of carbs gives you a lower, more stable blood glucose, and lower amounts of insulin.
 This increases the release of fat from your fat stores and increases the fat burning.
 This usually leads to fat loss, especially around the belly in abdominally obese individuals.